 Name Description Name This very name is used for Class generation.
 To keep everything in style we advise you to use CamelCase naming.

 For example: ItemModel, GameConstruction, MonsterData,...

 Display Name The name which will be displayed in the DE.
-Usually it's the same as name, but words are separated.
+Usually, it's the same as the name, but the words are separated.